-- Posters in services can also be translated and a variety of these already exist (see Translations library) - In addition, the subject matter should be sensitive to the target audience.
-For example, information on domestic violence support should be made available in such a way that a perpetrator is unable to restrict the access. - In all cases, colleagues can offer translation and interpretation services to any young person where required.
+- In addition, the subject matter should be sensitive to the target audience.
+For example, information on domestic violence support should be made available in such a way that a perpetrator is unable to restrict the access, - In all cases, colleagues can offer translation and interpretation services to any young person where required.